 We may be subject to claims of intellectual property infringement as the number of trademarks, patents, copyrights, and other intellectual property rights asserted by companies in our industry grows and the coverage of these patents and other rights and the conduct of our business, including the functionality of our products, increasingly overlap.
 From time to time, we may receive communications from third parties asserting that our trade name or features, content, or trademarks of certain of our products infringe upon intellectual property rights held by such third parties.
-We have also received and may in the future receive correspondence from third parties separately asserting that our products infringe on certain patents held by those parties.
+We have also received and may in the future receive correspondence from third parties separately asserting that our products may infringe on certain patents held by those parties.
 Although we are not aware that any of our products infringe on the proprietary rights of others, third parties may claim infringement by us with respect to our current or future products.

 Additionally, subject to certain limitations, our customer agreements require that we indemnify our customers for infringement claims made by third parties involving our intellectual property, including our software code, embedded in their products, or otherwise distributed by them.
 Infringement claims, whether with or without merit, could result in time-consuming and costly litigation, divert the attention of our management, cause product shipment delays, result in our sales being enjoined, or require us to enter into royalty or licensing agreements with third parties.
-If we are required to enter into royalty or licensing agreements cause have an adverse effect on our business.
+If we are required to enter into royalty or licensing agreements, they may not be on terms that are acceptable to us.
+An injunction or unfavorable royalty or licensing agreements could seriously impair our ability to market our products and have an adverse effect on our business.